WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 ## Other Linux

-Check out this video guide: (Note that this video was created on OSX, but the steps are the same for Linux)
+(Note that this video was created on OSX, but the steps are the same for Linux)

 @[youtube](qFbv_b-bju4)

-Or this video guide:

 @[youtube](zPKpC9cRcZo)